khasm-lang/khasmc/README.md

 The compiler for the khasm programming language.

-## On pause

-Due to some ongoing conditions, the development of khasm is currently on pause.
-I'll be back at some point soon, hopefully!

-Unfortunatly, due to some divergence between compiler and vision, and code rot in this repo, the "new" khasm will most likely require a full rewrite of the compiler, which may take a while.

 ## NOTE:

-Khasm and khasmc are still in pre-β development.
+Khasm and khasmc are still in pre-beta development.
 The below partially writes like it is a currently working language - it is not.
 Consider the below, for the moment, a wishlist for what this language will hopefully eventually look like.